hlh-restart/rtsx/README.md

 NOTES:

- - RTS522A on a lenovo P50s show a card detection problem.
+ - RTS522A on a lenovo P50s and Lenovo t470p show a card detection problem.

  - See https://bugs.freebsd.org/bugzilla/show_bug.cgi?id=204521